 - Department of Leadership, Ethics, Law Luce Hall (Mail Stop 7-B) 112 Cooper Road Annapolis, MD 21402

-Brad Johnson is Professor of psychology in the Department of Leadership, Ethics and Law at the United States Naval Academy, and a Faculty Associate in the Graduate School of Education at Johns Hopkins University.
+W. Brad Johnson is a Professor of Psychology in the Department of Leadership, Ethics and Law at the United States Naval Academy, and a Faculty Associate in the Graduate School of Education at Johns Hopkins University.

-A clinical psychologist and former Lieutenant Commander in the Navy's Medical Service Corps, Dr. Johnson served at Bethesda Naval Hospital and the Medical Clinic at Pearl Harbor where he was the division head for psychology.
+A clinical psychologist and former officer in the Navy's Medical Service Corps, Dr. Johnson served at Bethesda Naval Hospital and the Medical Clinic at Pearl Harbor where he was the division head for psychology.

-He is a fellow of the American Psychological Association and recipient of the Johns Hopkins University Teaching Excellence Award.
-Dr. Johnson is the author of numerous publications including 130 journal articles and book chapters, and13 books, in the areas of mentoring, professional ethics, and counseling.
+He is a recipient of the Johns Hopkins University Teaching Excellence Award, as well as distinguished mentoring awards from the National Institutes of Health and the American Psychological Association.
+Dr. Johnson is the author of numerous publications including 130 journal articles and book chapters, and 14 books, in the areas of mentoring, professional ethics, and counseling.
 His most recent books include:

 The Elements of Mentoring (3rd ed., 2018) St. Martin’s Press

-Athena Rising: How and Why Men Should Mentor Women (2016) Bibliomotion
+Athena Rising: How and Why Men Should Mentor Women (2016) Harvard Business Review Press.

 On Being a Mentor: A Guide for Higher Education Faculty (2nd ed., 2015) Routledge